Skip to main content

 Brooklyn

-The City of Churches and Henry Ward Beecher, of Walt Whitman, Coney Island, and a famously departed baseball team is ready for its next act—as a world-class tourist destination
+The city of the departed Dodgers, of Henry Ward Beecher, Walt Whitman, and Coney Island, is ready for its next act as a world-class tourist destination.

 Nathan Ward says in his essay on Brooklyn in this issue that one in seven American families has its roots in that borough’s soil.